-Today, Chinon continues to attract visitors far and wide as wine lovers journey on their pilgrimage through the Loire Valley.
+Today, Chinon attracts visitors far and wide as wine lovers journey on their pilgrimage through the Loire Valley.
 An essential port of call with its superb restaurants, inviting streets and squares, and fascinating history, Chinon charms all those who visit.
 It is astonishing how much history this relatively small town has been privy to over the centuries.
 No other town in France has witnessed so many historical events and could offer such a rich cultural legacy – the perfect base from which to explore the majestic Châteaux of the Loire.

 Gastronomy & Wine

 The town is surrounded by some of the best vineyards in the Loire valley, with the Chinon appellation home to several famous properties.
-Chenin Blanc and Cabernet Franc are the two dominant grape varieties here; complex dry whites, delicious sweet whites, and elegant light reds to satisfy even the most demanding of wine lovers.
-We can organize private tours of the best vineyards, contact us for information.
+Chenin Blanc and Cabernet Franc are the two dominant grape varieties here; complex dry whites, delicious sweet whites, and elegant light reds to satisfy even the most demanding wine lovers.
+We can organize private tours of the best vineyards; contact us for information.
 Santé!

 The city’s most famous monument is the magnificent Château De Chinon.
 Built-in 945 by Theobald I, Comte De Blois, the castle served as a mighty fortress and protector of the town of Chinon.
 Henry II was notable for making the Château his residence.
 Divided into three enclosures, each separated by a deep dry moat and has remained mostly unchanged over the centuries since its restoration by Emperor Napoleon III.
 A highlight for the visitor is the clock tower, over 115 feet high!

 One of the most spectacular and enchanting Château in the region, Château Durivau, is easily accessible from Chinon.
 Visitors to this delightful property love strolling around the fairytale gardens, the perfect spot to enjoy a long lunch in the shade.
 Bliss!